ahmadassaf/dotfiles/README.md

 brew install ~/.brewfile.sh
 ```

+you can always remove or add files based on yor preferences.
+You can search for brew formulas [here](http://brewformulas.org/) in order to add or get more information about the ones I am using.

 ### Install native apps with `brew cask`

 You could also install native apps with [`brew cask`](https://github.com/phinze/homebrew-cask):